-WHEREAS, the Applicant, if selected, will enter into an agreement with the State of California to carry out the Project

-NOW, THEREFORE, BE IT RESOLVED that the \\\\\ (Governing Body of Applicant)

-- 1. Approves the filing of an application for the (name of the project); and - 2.
-Certifies that Applicant understands the requirements in the Program Guidelines; - 3.
-Certifies that Applicant or title holder will have sufficient funds to operate and maintain the project consistent with the land tenure requirements; or will secure the resources to do so; and - 4.
-Certifies that Applicant will record a document against the real property that defines the State's interest in the property whether the Grantee owns the property or not; and - 5.
-Certifies that Applicant will comply with the provisions of Section 1771.5 of the State Labor Code regarding payment of prevailing wages on Projects awarded EEM Program Funds; and - 6.
-If applicable, certifies that the project will comply with any laws and regulations including, but not limited to, legal requirements for building codes, health and safety codes, disabled access laws, environmental laws and, that prior to commencement of construction, all applicable licenses and permits will have been obtained; and - 7.
-Certifies that Applicant will work towards the Governor's State Planning Priorities intended to promote equity, strengthen the economy, protect the environment, and promote public health and safety as included in Government Code Section 65041.1; and - 8.
-Appoints the (designate position, not person occupying position) \\\\\\\, or designee, as agent to conduct all negotiations, execute and submit all documents including, but not limited to applications, agreements, payment requests etc., which may be necessary for the completion of the aforementioned project.
+• • HEREAS, said procedures esta proval of an application by the WH HEREAS, the Applicant, if selection cted, will enter into an agreement v vith the State of California to carry o out the Project NC OW, THEREFORE, BE IT RES OLVED that the (Gove erning Body of Appl icant) 1.
+Approves the filing of an appl lication for the (name o of the project); and 2.
+Certifies that Applicant under stands the requiremen ts in the Pro gram Guidelines 3; 3.
+Certifies that Applicant or title holder will have sufficient funds to operate and maintain the project consistent with the land tenure requirements; or will secure the resources to do so; and 4.
+Certifies that Applicant will rec whether the Grantee owns the • t the real pro perty that defines s the State's interest in the property 5.
+Certifies that Applicant will co of prevailing wages on Project State Labor Code regarding payment 6.
+If applicable, certifies that the requirements for building code commencement of constructions. les, health and safety o codes, disab led access laws , environmental law 7.
+Certifies that Applicant will strengthen the economy, pro Code Section 65041.1; and 8.
+Appoints the (designate position to conduct all negotiations, epayment requests etc., which execute and submit all documents including, but no ot limited to applica designee, as agent tions, agreements, proved and adopted thesolution Number Fol llowing Roll Call Vote: Ayes: Nos: Absent: